Browser-in-the-loop testing: Playwright + Chrome DevTools MCP + Codex CLI

 Flag any metrics where LCP > 2.5s, INP > 200ms, or CLS > 0.1.

-Here is a concrete session transcript showing the three-phase loop.
+Here is a concrete session showing the loop in action.
 The developer’s prompt:

 Add a bar chart widget to the analytics dashboard that loads data from